alexjeffburke/rightimage/README.md

 validation of any operations that will be performed.

-Every requested format conversion and transformation operation is checked against a set of whitelisted operations and the module will not procedd if these checks fail. _This module will always prefer a safer feature subset._
+Every requested format conversion and transformation operation is checked against a set of whitelisted operations and the module will not proceed if these checks fail. _This module will always prefer a safer feature subset._

 ## Image processing